3bbb127-art/imtiaz-trading-market-intelligence/PROJECT_STATUS.md

 ## Next Action

-Run and review independent GitHub CI verification for PR #2.
+Run and review the independent GitHub CI checks for PR #2.

+If any required check fails:

+`DIAGNOSE → FIX → TEST AGAIN → REGRESSION TEST`

+Do not proceed to merge until the required checks pass.

 ## Merge Gate

-Do not merge PR #2 until:
+PR #2 must not be merged until:

 1. Required GitHub CI checks pass.
-2. Parser/global-scope behavior is reviewed against the required test cases.
+2. Parser and Global Market Scope behavior matches the required semantic test cases.
 3. No blocking regression is found.

 ## Production Gate

-Do not deploy or release changes to Production based only on:
+Do not treat the project as production-ready based only on:

-* Jules-reported test results
+* Agent-reported test results
-* Vercel Preview `Ready` status
+* Vercel Preview `Ready`
-* GitHub deployment success on `main`
+* Successful GitHub deployment
+* Successful build without application-level verification

-Production release requires verified test evidence and a completed release check.
+Production release requires actual verified test evidence and completion of the release gate.

 ## Status Definitions

-`PASS` = test was actually executed and passed.
+`PASS` = the test was actually executed and passed.

-`FAILED` = test was actually executed and failed.
+`FAILED` = the test was actually executed and failed.

 `BLOCKED` = verification could not be completed because of a genuine blocker.

-`NOT VERIFIED` = required independent verification has not yet been completed.
+`NOT VERIFIED` = required verification has not yet been independently completed.

 `PROJECT VERIFIED — READY FOR RELEASE` = all required release checks have actually passed.

-## Engineering Rule
+## Engineering Rules

-No implementation is considered verified merely because code exists, a deployment is successful, or an agent reports success.
+No implementation is considered verified merely because:

-Every failure must follow:

-`DIAGNOSE → FIX → TEST AGAIN → REGRESSION TEST`
+* code exists,
+* an agent reports success,
+* a build succeeds,
+* or a deployment succeeds.

-Every release decision must be based on actual evidence.
+All changes must be verified with real execution and evidence.

+All fixes must be followed by re-testing and relevant regression testing.

+Do not mark the project:

+`PROJECT VERIFIED — READY FOR RELEASE`

+until the complete required release verification has actually passed.